ctb/titus-blog/src/2015-perspectives-on-academic-freedom.rst

 <http://www.theguardian.com/science/2015/jun/13/tim-hunt-hung-out-to-dry-interview-mary-collins>`__.

-What I am *much* more worried about is the degree to which academics seems oblivious to the issues of academic freedom.
-It takes a special kind of obliviousness and subjectivity to look at the history of science and argue that academic researchers should be restricted in the scope of their opinions.
+What I am *much* more worried about is the degree to which academics seem oblivious to the issue of academic freedom.
+It takes a special kind of obliviousness and subjectivity to look at the history of science and argue that academic researchers should be restricted in the scope of their opinions *by their employer*.
 For more on the sordid history of academic freedom, `see the wikipedia page
 <https://en.wikipedia.org/wiki/Academic_freedom>`__.

 But, you know what?
 I don't work on academic freedom, and I'm not a